Skip to content

 On one end, portfolios concentrated entirely in SPY or VTI implicitly rely on one geography, one market structure, and one leadership cycle.
 That can work for long stretches, but it also embeds a strong single-market dependency.

 On the other end, owning VT (everything, cap-weighted) embraces global diversification but also accepts structural neutrality.
-A pure total market portfolio captures broad economic growth and global equity beta, but it does not intentionally emphasize specific return drivers or avoid areas that have historically struggled to deliver persistent factor premia.
+A pure total market portfolio captures broad economic growth and global equity beta, but it does not intentionally shape exposure around concentration risk, factor participation, or differentiated diversifiers.
 It can also allow index mechanics to amplify concentration when leadership narrows.
 (See ARC Overlap)

 ARC sits deliberately between those poles.
 It avoids becoming a single-country allocation while also avoiding indiscriminate ownership of the entire equity universe.
-Instead, it focuses on exposures with identifiable return drivers (size, value, momentum, quality) while maintaining global breadth.
+Instead, it uses a sleeve-based structure to combine purposeful U.S. exposure, international breadth, and structural convexity inside one coherent core allocation.

-International exposure is included to reduce reliance on a single country’s valuation environment, policy dynamics, or leadership cycle.
-Geographic diversification helps reduce dependence on any single market structure.
+The International Equities sleeve is included to reduce reliance on a single country’s valuation environment, policy backdrop, or leadership cycle.
+Geographic diversification helps reduce dependence on any one market structure while broadening exposure across developed and emerging equity markets.

 Dispersion across holdings is part of the design.
-Value vs growth, U.S. vs international, equity vs gold, and momentum vs mean reversion can all behave differently across environments.
+Growth vs value, cap-weight vs equal-weight, U.S. vs international, and equities vs macro diversifiers can all behave differently across environments.
 That dispersion creates opportunities for systematic rebalancing and TDCA over time.

 Fund selection follows the same logic: liquidity, mandate clarity, reasonable implementation costs, and vehicles that reliably deliver the exposures they claim to represent.